Taoist Tai Chi Society: History

-The Taoist Tai Chi Society was founded by Moy Lin-shin (梅連羨 méi lián xiàn).
-He arrived in Toronto, Ontario, Canada in 1970 and started teaching Tai Chi and related internal arts.
+The Taoist Tai Chi Society was founded by Moy Lin-shin.
+He arrived in Toronto, Ontario, Canada in 1970 and started teaching tai chi and related internal arts.

-The primary style Moy taught was a T'ai chi ch'uan (太極拳 tàijí quán) form.
-He also taught a Lok Hup Ba Fa (六合八法拳 liù hé bā fǎ quán) form.
-Moy modified the orthodox Yang-style tai chi chuan form that he knew, in order to maximize the health benefits obtainable from the form.
-Over the years Moy trained many of his students to become instructors/teachers of this art of health.
+The primary style Moy taught was a tai chi form.
+He also taught a Liuhebafa form.
+Moy modified the orthodox Yang-style tai chi form that he knew, in order to maximize the health benefits from the form.
+Over the years, Moy trained many of his students to become instructors/teachers of this art of health.

-On a 42-hectare rural property near Orangeville, Ontario, the Society has built its residential Health Recovery Centre and Quiet Cultivation Centre, where members from around the world can gather and train together.
-The Quiet Cultivation Centre includes a large temple of Chinese-inspired design dedicated to Confucian, Buddhist and Taoist teachings, which was opened on 2007-09-08 with the participation of some 2500 members.
+On a 42-hectare rural property near Orangeville, Ontario, the society has built its residential Health Recovery Centre and Quiet Cultivation Centre, where members from around the world can gather and train together.
+The Quiet Cultivation Centre includes a large temple of Chinese-inspired design dedicated to Confucian, Buddhist and Taoist teachings, which was opened on 2007-09-08 with the participation of some 2,500 members.
 The construction was funded entirely by donations.